DutchJavaDev/LibreBeats/src/frontend/README.md

 # Liberated Beats — Flutter Frontend

-The cross platform Flutter client for **LibreBeats**, a dark Spotify style music player that streams from one or more self hosted [Supabase](../backend-self-hosted/) backends.
+The cross platform Flutter client for **LibreBeats**, a dark-first music player with its own sound-bar design language, streaming from one or more self hosted [Supabase](../backend-self-hosted/) backends.

 > Status: search, streaming playback (background included), media notifications and beatmix browsing all work against real servers.
 Liking works for songs and whole playlists, both get downloaded and play from disk.
 Home shows your play history, Library lists your liked playlists.
 See [Feature status](#feature-status).